Ah, the New Year: A fresh start to achieve professional business goals, improve KPIs and operate more efficiently than the year before...

 The annual health insurance deductible reset doesn’t need to overwhelm your call center.
 A strategic approach that leverages technology, training, and an outsource partnership can set your call center up for success in the New Year and beyond.

-Global Healthcare Resource has been a leader in international staffing solutions for over 20 years and proudly employs 5,000+ HIPAA compliant coders, billing professionals and call center agents.
+Founded in 1999, Global Healthcare Resource has been a leader in revenue cycle management solutions and proudly employs 6,000+ HIPAA compliant coders, billing professionals and patient call center agents.
+Global operates as an extension of your office to improve productivity and increase ROI.